itssamuelrowe/zen-website/content/docs/arrays.md

 When it comes to class types, an array can hold instances of the class or any of its subclasses.
 Which goes to say, if you have an array of the `Object` class, you can store any object in Zen.
 Further, an array itself is an object, which means you can store an array inside another array.
-You will learn more about this later in this chapter.
+You will learn more about this later in this module.

-+++
-title = "Working with Arrays"
-weight = 2
-+++
+## Working with Arrays

 In order to work with arrays you need follow these steps.

  * Declare a variable to reference the array object.
  * Create a new array object.
- * Assign the reference of the array object to the array variable.
+ * Assign the reference of the array object to the variable.
  * Store information in the newly created array.

-## Declaring Array Variables

 Before you start working with an array, you need to create a variable that can store a reference to the array object.
 You have already learnt how to create variables.
 Therefore, we will not waste any time revisiting the topic.
 You just need to know that arrays are objects, which means their reference can be stored in variables like any other object.

-## Creating Array Objects

 After you declare the array variable, you need to create an array object and assign its reference to the variable.
 You can create arrays in two different ways.